AmpelProject/Ampel-core/docs/sphinx/legacy.rst

 T0 unit configuration
 *********************

-T0 units need to be :ref:`registered in your project's config <legacy-config-files>`.
+T0 units need to be :ref:`registered in your project's config <contribute-configuration-channels>`.

 All units in v0.7 use type annotations and ``pydantic`` to define and validate their configuration.
 This means that if you previously used a nested :class:`RunConfig` class to define a configuration, you can move its fields up to the parent class, and access them as attributes from instances.
 In other words, the following v0.6 filter defintion::